karansingh1710/PWLectureSol/README.md

 # PWLectureSol
-This repository is the collection of pw skills hands on code that was discussed in the lecture.
+This repository contains the code that I was written during the classes.